Linuxfabrik/monitoring-plugins/check-plugins/matomo-version/README.rst

 Overview
 --------

-This plugin lets you track if a matomo server update is available.
-To check for updates, this plugin uses the Git Repo at https://github.com/matomo-org/matomo/releases.
-To compare against the current/installed version of Matomo, the check has to run on the Matomo server itself and needs access to the Matomo installation directory.
+This plugin lets you track if Matomo is End-of-Life (EOL).
+To compare against the current/installed version of Matomo, the check has to run on the Matomo server itself.

+This check plugin alerts n days before or after the EOL date is reached.
+Optionally, it can also alert on available major, minor or patch releases (each independently).

 Fact Sheet